Cloud-Foundations/Dominator/cmd/installer/README.md

 The sub-commands available are:

+- **dhcp-request**: issue a DHCP request for debugging.
+The response data will be logged but no other action will be taken
 - **load-image**: load the specified image and unpack it into the specified directory.
 The `/dev`, `/proc`, `/sys` and `/tmp` directories are bind-mounted in so that the image may be used in a chroot